gearz-lab/rethinkdb-vagrant/README.md

 Installing Cygwin
 ---

-We're gonna log on a virtual machine so we need a SSH enabled terminal.
+We're gonna log on a virtual machine using SSH, so we need a SSH enabled terminal.
 For that, let's use Cygwin.

-    choco install Cygwin

-We also need a package to install some Cygwin extra packages.
-Let's install cyg-get:

     choco install cyg-get

+Installing Cygwin packages
+---

+There'are two Cygwin packages we need to install, `openssh`, because Cygwin doesn't have SSH support by default, and `rsync` so Vagrant can use it to synchronize files between the host and the guest machines.

+On PowerShell, running as an administrator, let's run these commands:

+    cyg-get openssh
+    cyg-get rsync